purplemonkeymad/SecSecSantaBackend/API.md

 * gamename: The name of the group the idea was added.
 * ideastatus: Status of idea addition, will be `New` if idea added as a result of this call, will be `Existing` if it already was submitted.

-### do the draw

-`/game` POST

-Body: `{"code":"<pubkey>", "secret": "<privkey>, "state": <0|1|2>}`

-This allows you to manage the current state of the group.
-The default state is `0`, this is open for registrations and ideas.
-Moving to state 1 will run the selection, at this point users can retrieve their giftees and ideas.
-Moving to state 2 will close the group and remove and ideas and users.
-You will have to register a new group if it is moved to state 2.

-All actions need the privkey that was sent as the results of calling `/new` if you don't have it you can't admin the game.

-Result:

-* state: the new state, this should be the same as the input on a successful run.

 ### get your results